Pale of Calais: History

-The Pale of Calais remained part of England until unexpectedly lost by Mary I to France in 1558.
+The Pale of Calais remained part of England until it was unexpectedly lost by Mary I to France in 1558.
 After secret preparations, 30,000 French troops, led by Francis, Duke of Guise, took the city, which quickly capitulated under the Treaty of Cateau-Cambrésis (1559).
 In England, blame was attached to the Queen, entrenching Protestant resolve against her.
 Although the loss of the Pale of Calais was a lesser blow to the English economy than was feared, the retreat of English power was a permanent blot to her reign.
 Indeed, the chronicler Raphael Holinshead records that a few months later a distraught Mary, lying on her death bed, graphically confided to her family her feelings: "When I am dead and opened, you shall find 'Calais' lying in my heart".
 Subsequently, the English wool market adjusted and the English textile trade moved to the Habsburg Netherlands.

 During English governance, the weavers of the Pale maintained their output, which industry was a distinctive mark of Flemish culture.
 At the same time, the Pale performed as an integral part of England in election of its members to Parliament, and as English citizens the Pale sent and received people to and from various parts of the British Isles.